Every Experience Protects the Cloud Forest

 • Difficulty: Easy to Moderate.

-• Languages: English and Spanish.
+• Languages: English only.

 • Group size: Maximum of 10 participants to ensure safety and low impact.